-Dual Level Histogram Equalization.
+Multi-Level Histogram Equalization.
 Histogram equalization often yields too many dark pixels and too many bright pixels.
-To better equalize an image we partition it into two sets of gray levels according to a threshold T. Let D and B be the sets of dark and bright pixels, respectively.
-The best results occur when T is selected so that D and B have approximately equal numbers of pixels.
-T can be found by counting up to MN/2 and finding the closest gray level where a change occurs.
+To better equalize an image we partition it into two sets of gray levels according to a threshold T, below which 50% of the pixels fall (and 50% above).
+Let D and B be the sets of dark and bright pixels, respectively.
+The percentages of D and B do not necessarily need to be equal, but without prior knowledge, it is a good value for T, which can be found by counting up to MN/2 and finding the closest gray level T so that approximately 50% of the pixels are below T. D and B are found by

-$$D = \{p(m,n): p(m,n) \le T\}, B = \{p(m,n): p(m,n) > T\}$$
+$D = \{p(m,n): p(m,n) \le T\}, B = \{p(m,n): p(m,n) > T\}$

-Now we equalize the histogram of D on the interval [0,T] and then equalize the histogram of B on the interval (T,255].
-After this, we combine D and B into a single image.
-The results can be strikingly better than the usual histogram equalization, depending upon the image and gray level distribution.
+Now we equalize the histogram of only those pixels in the interval [0, T] and then equalize the histogram of B on the interval [T+1, 255], writing both sets of pixels to their locations in the output image.
+The results can be striking, depending upon the image and its original gray level distribution.